pershin-daniil/frontend-project-lvl1/README.md

 	brain-games

-Just say hello to you :wave:
+It just says hello to you :wave:

 ## Brain Even